ZephyrTransport/zephyr-website/technical-achievement-award.md

 subTitle: "Nominations Open"
 ---

-**The 2022 Exctional Contributor Award was presented on March 10, 2022**
+**The 2022 Exceptional Contributor Award was presented on March 10, 2022**

 ## The Award